JanDeDobbeleer/oh-my-posh/docs/docs/segment-media.md

 ## What

-Show the currently playing media info from Windows NowPlayingSession API or media-related process window title.
+Show the currently playing media information from Windows NowPlayingSession API or media-related process window title.

 ## Prerequisites